zarldev/goenums/README.md

 Also the fact that the enums are concrete types with no way to instantiate the nested struct means that you can't just pass the `int` representation of the enum into the `Status` struct.

 The above `Validation Status` can be found in the examples directory along with another file extending the behaviour of the `Status` enum and the `config.json` that was used to generate.

+## TODO
+* Move to the use of the //go:generate format
+* Make use of stringer cmd tool for string representation
+* Remove need for JSON configuration